quipucords/quipucords/docs/source/man.rst

 Use the ``qpc source`` command to create and manage sources.

 A source defines a collection of network information, including IP addresses or host names, or systems management solution information, in addition to SSH ports and SSH credentials.
 The SSH credentials are provided through reference to one or more credentials.
-A scan can reference a source so that the act of running the scan is automatic and repeatable, without a requirement to reenter network information for each scan attempt.
+A scan can reference a source so that the act of running the scan is repeatable, without a requirement to reenter network information for each scan attempt.

 Creating and Editing Sources
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~